JuliaAstro/JuliaAstro.github.io/README.md

 julia> servedocs(; include_dirs=["./src/"], launch_browser=true)
 ```

-> [!NOTE]
-> If making changes in `JuliaAstroDocs.jl`, run the following in a separate process to sync markdown files:
-> ```julia
-> using JuliaAstroDocs
->
-> JuliaAstroDocs.write_ecosystem()
-> ```

 > [!TIP]
-> If just making simple markdown changes, you can shorten the build time between edits by commenting out the call to `MultiDocumenter.make` in `./docs/make.jl`.
+> If just making simple markdown changes, you can shorten the build time between edits by commenting out the call to `MultiDocumenter.make` in [`./docs/make.jl`](https://github.com/JuliaAstro/JuliaAstro.github.io/blob/source/docs/make.jl).
 This disables the MultiDocumenter.jl repo-cloning and top navbar build process, and can be done without needing to restart your `LiveServer` session.

 See our [Contributing page](https://juliaastro.org/home/#Contributing) for more.